 - Virtual currency is sold tax-free by the Foundation and proceeds are used to support your favorite causes.

-- Virtual currency can be used to establish gifts that provide income to the donor, such as a charitable gift annuity or charitable remainder trust.
+- Cryptocurrency can be used to establish gifts that provide income to the donor, such as a charitable gift annuity or charitable remainder trust.

 Get Started Today